 How to say TOMORROW or TONIGHT in Italian

-Marie from the UK asks if there are other similar expressions to “STASERA” (tonight) and “DOMATTINA” (tomorrow morning)
+Marie from the UK asks if there are other similar expressions to “stasera” (tonight) and “domattina” (tomorrow morning).

 STASERA means “tonight” or “this evening“, and we'll use this word whenever we need to talk about these times of the day.

-What you'd refer to as “tonight” will in most cases be rendered in Italian with STASERA and almost never with STANOTTE (which literally means “Tonight“).
+There is a substantial cultural difference between Italian and English speaking countries.
+What you'd refer to as “tonight” will in most cases be rendered in Italian with STASERA and almost never with STANOTTE (which literally means “tonight“).

 CI VEDIAMO STASERA ALLE 7.